-Step 1: Gather Your Information Dependent students are required to provide parental information on their FAFSA and independent students are not.
-If you are not sure you if you are a dependent or independent student please see the dependency status section to find out.
+• Step 1: Gather Your Information Dependent students are required to provide parental information on their FAFSA and independent students are not.
+Please see the dependency status section to determine if you are filing as a dependent or independent student.

 Here is a list of documents you will need: